 The study of history examines the adventure of peoples and societies from the earliest written, oral and material records to the present.
 Courses in history help students understand the problems of an increasingly interdependent world in which citizens must make decisions based on informed reflection and critical thinking.
 The major also fosters an enjoyment of history that will enrich a student’s intellectual development long after they leave the University of South Dakota.
 History prepares our graduates to actively engage the world around them, to better understand the peoples and cultures they will interact with for the rest of their lives, and to participate in important discussions that will affect their future.

 The history major and minor train students to evaluate historical sources and arguments, develop their skills in critical analysis, writing, and communication, and foster a spirit of open-minded inquiry.
 The study of history provides critical thinking skills and perspectives that are invaluable for those intending to pursue almost any career, including law, teaching, journalism, politics, business, museum and archives work, archaeology, park services, librarianship, and the civil or diplomatic service.
 In conjunction with the School of Education, the department offers a major in Secondary Education/History Education and collaborates in the minor in Social Sciences Education.
-The Department of History also houses the Philosophy program, the Native American Studies program, the Classical Humanities minor, the Latin minor, the Religious Studies minor, and the Women, Gender & Sexuality Studies minor.
+The Department of History also houses the Philosophy program, the Native American Studies program, the Classical Humanities minor, the Religious Studies minor, and the Women, Gender & Sexuality Studies minor.

 HONOR SOCIETY: PHI THETA ALPHA

 Since 1957 the Department has housed a chapter of Phi Alpha Theta History Honorary, the largest academic honor society in the world.
 History majors are invited to membership in their junior and senior years.

 STUDENT HISTORY CONFERENCE